-Click the [Next] button to advance to the "Add members to team" dialog, as shown in Fig. 8.
+Click the [+] button to add display the "Add a tab" dialog, as shown in Fig. 3.

 If your organization uses Office 365, it is likely that you have access to Microsoft teams.
 If you do not, call your organization's IT department and ask them: "What's the problem?"